gnzlbg/static_vector/README.md

 # Introduction

-This paper proposes a dynamically-resizable `vector` with fixed capacity and contiguous inline storage.
+This paper proposes a dynamically-resizable `vector` with fixed capacity and contiguous embedded storage.
 That is, the elements of the vector are stored within the vector object itself.
 It is based on [`boost::container::static_vector<T, Capacity>`][boost_static_vector].

-Its API is almost a 1:1 map of `std::vector<T, A>`s API.
-It is a sequence random-access container with contiguous storage, `O(1)` insertion and removal of elements at the end, and `O(size())` insertion and removal otherwise.
+Its API is almost a 1:1 map of `std::vector<T, A>`'s API.
+It is a contiguous sequence random-access container (with contiguous storage), `O(1)` insertion and removal of elements at the end, and `O(size())` insertion and removal otherwise.
 Like `std::vector`, the elements are initialized on insertion and destroyed on removal.

-The name `inline_vector` is used throughout this proposal to refer to this container.
-While I'd rather avoid bikeshedding at this point (revision -1), if that happens to be your favourite sport there is a section below evaluating different names.
-Feedback is always greatly appreciated.
+It models `ContiguousContainer` and its iterators model the `ContiguousIterator` concept.

 # Motivation